robmoore-i/LanguageLearning/README.md

 # NB - Archived

 I am now pretty happy with the things I set out to learn.
-The next iteration of language learning tools is practiced, which is a much leaner program.
+The next iteration of language learning tools is `practiced` (see repo), which is a much leaner program.

 # This app